csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 **3\.** High-level languages

-Any computer can directly understand only its own **machine language**_._ Machine lan- guage is the “natural language” of a computer and as such is defined by its hardware design. \[_Note:_ Machine language is often referred to as **object code**.
+Any computer can directly understand only its own **machine language**_._ Machine lan- guage is the “natural language” of a computer and as such is defined by its hardware design.[Note:Machine language is often referred to as object code**.
 This term predates “object- oriented programming.”
-These two uses of “object” are unrelated.\] Machine languages generally consist of strings of numbers (ultimately reduced to 1s and 0s) that instruct com- puters to perform their most elementary operations one at a time.
+These two uses of “object” are unrelated.]
+Machine languages generally consist of strings of numbers (ultimately reduced to 1s and 0s) that instruct com- puters to perform their most elementary operations one at a time.
 Machine languages are **machine dependent** (i.e., a particular machine language can be used on only one type of computer).
 Such languages are cumbersome for humans, as illustrated by the following

-1.4 Machine Languages, Assembly Languages and High-Level Languages **9**

 section of an early machine-language program that adds overtime pay to base pay and stores the result in gross pay:

++1300042774
++1400593419
-+1300042774 +1400593419 +1200274027
++1200274027

 Machine-language programming was simply too slow, tedious and error prone for most programmers.
 Instead of using the strings of numbers that computers could directly understand, programmers began using English-like abbreviations to represent elementary operations.
 These abbreviations formed the basis of **assembly languages**_._ **Translator pro- grams** called **assemblers** were developed to convert early assembly-language programs to machine language at computer speeds.
 The following section of an assembly-language pro- gram also adds overtime pay to base pay and stores the result in gross pay:

+load basepay
+add overpay
-load basepay add overpay store grosspay
+store grosspay

 Although such code is clearer to humans, it is incomprehensible to computers until trans- lated to machine language.